 This is an activity that goes with any theme.
 Choose a book that goes with the theme, and have the children retell the story.

 Read the blog post here for details: story retelling

 Easter Grid Game

-Read about and print the Easter Grid Game here.
+This printable game is used to practice counting and one-to-one correspondence.
+Read about and print here: Easter Grid Game here.